- Why Should I Care?

 Therefore all such arguments such as “he created light in transit” and “he created the fossils in place when he created the earth” are resting on very dubious philosophical foundations.

-Death Before Man’s Sin back to top
+Death Before Man’s Sin

 A consideration of critical importance to this issue and one that is invariably raised as an objection by YEC proponents is that of animal death before man sinned.
 Clearly, if God created life on earth over several billion years, animals and plants were living and dying (and going extinct) long before mankind sinned with all of its consequences – indeed long before mankind was even created.
 From a theological perspective this is perhaps the most important objection as it is perceived to go to the very foundation and meaning of salvation via a blood sacrifice.
 For the YEC supporter the very essence of the gospel is at stake.
 This issue is truly worthy of a thorough examination.